kamui/retriable/README.md

 end
 ```

-This works by starting at a 1 second interval (`base_interval`), setting the `multipler` to 1.0 means each subsequent try will increase 1x, which is still `1.0` seconds, and then a `rand_factor` of 0.0 means that there's no randomization of that interval.
-By default, it would randomize 0.25 seconds, which would mean normally the intervals would randomize between 0.75 and 1.25 seconds, but in this case `rand_factor` is basically being disabled.
+This works by starting at a 1 second `base_interval`.
+Setting the `multipler` to 1.0 means each subsequent try will increase 1x, which is still `1.0` seconds, and then a `rand_factor` of 0.0 means that there's no randomization of that interval.
+(By default, it would randomize 0.25 seconds, which would mean normally the intervals would randomize between 0.75 and 1.25 seconds, but in this case `rand_factor` is basically being disabled.)

 Another way to accomplish this would be to create an array with a fixed interval.
 In this example, `Array.new(5, 1)` creates an array with 5 elements, all with the value 1.
 The code block will retry up to 5 times, and wait 1 second between each attempt.